Donna Butts is

 Butts has held leadership positions with Covenant House, a New York-based international youth serving organization, and the National 4-H Council.
 She served as the Executive Director for the National Organization on Adolescent Pregnancy, Parenting and Prevention before taking the helm of Generations United.

 An internationally sought-after speaker, author and advocate, Butts frequently speaks on intergenerational connections, grandparents raising grandchildren and policies effective across the lifespan.
 Her commentary has appeared in the New York Times, the Washington Post, the Christian Science Monitor and the Wall Street Journal.
-She has been interviewed on the TODAY Show, National Public Radio and ABC News, and was invited by the United Nations to sit on three expert panels most recently on intergenerational solidarity and social cohesion in preparation for the 2014 20th anniversary of the International Year or the Family.
+She has been interviewed on the TODAY Show, National Public Radio and ABC News, and was invited by the United Nations to sit on four expert panels most recently on intergenerational solidarity and social cohesion in preparation for the 2014 20th anniversary of the International Year or the Family.

 In 2004, Butts was honored with the National Council on Aging's Jack Ossofsky for Leadership, Creativity, and Innovation in Programs and Services for Older Persons.
 She served as a 2005 delegate to the White House Conference on Aging.
 A respected author, she has written countless articles, chapters and publications regarding the welfare of children, youth and older adults.

 Butts received her undergraduate degree from Marylhurst College and is a graduate of Stanford University’s Executive Program for Nonprofit Leaders.
-She is a former chair of the board of the International Consortium of Intergenerational Programmes (ICIP) and serves on the board of the National Human Services Assembly.
+She is a former chair of the board of the International Consortium of Intergenerational Programmes (ICIP) and serves on the boards of the National Human Services Assembly Journal of Intergenerational Relationships.
 She was recognized three years in a row (2012, 2013 and 2014) by The Nonprofit Times

 as one of the Top 50 most powerful and influential nonprofit executives in the nation in 2012 and 2013, and received the Seabury Leadership in Aging Award in 2014.